Submission Guidelines Sciences Po Law Review (Blog)

 -

-A 200-word summary should precede the introduction and will be shared on social media platforms (e.g. Instagram, LinkedIn) if accepted.
+A 200-word summary should precede the introduction and will be shared on social media platforms (e.g. Instagram, LinkedIn) if the submission is accepted.

 -

-The main text should use Times New Roman font, size 12, with 1-inch margins and 1.5 line spacing.
+The main text should be in Times New Roman, size 12, with 1-inch margins and 1.5 line spacing.
 Footnotes should be in Times New Roman, size 10.
-Paragraphs should be indented with no extra space between them.
+Please leave spacing between paragraphs.
 Figures and tables should only be included if essential.

 -